BaddMann/docs/zentral-faq.md

 -> http://localhost:5601
 ```

+> Ehm, sorry you lost me here - what is that Kibana4 thing ?

+If so look for info here first: <https://www.elastic.co/products/kibana>

 ## How can I get a full overview and start to learn about my IT environment with Zentral ?

 1) Look to a 10 min walk thru screencast from the Mac Brains - [Hack The Mac contest] (<https://www.youtube.com/watch?v=bDWFRntc2eQ&list=PLv__E26s_yEy5TwVRwAb-99_MA20BGhgX&index=1) in November 2015.
 In case you want to catch up with basic facts about *osquery, Santa, Zentral*